simul/simul.github.io/changelist.md

 Version 4.3
 ---
+Mon 07 Dec : Set precipitationVolumeCleared variable from global to class variable
+Mon 07 Dec : Fix for clouds not being cleared from the cubemap when cloudiness is set to 0, and precipitation not updating when set to 0 also.
+Fri 04 Dec : Add build.sh for Linux.
 Wed 02 Dec : Fix to struct issue C# to C++
 Wed 02 Dec : Further fixes and additions to docs - Notably Precipitation additions, and moving some information from index pages to relevant locations.
 Tue 01 Dec : Minor fixes and rearrangement for docs
+Mon 23 Nov : Small fix for render target reset
 Fri 20 Nov : Removed Toolchain
 Tue 17 Nov : Added DeleteKeyframeByUID
 Tue 17 Nov : Fix resource leak.